14 Minimalist Packing Tips to Help You Pack Light

 12. Partner up

 Often you’ll be travelling with another person.
 Whether it’s your partner or your friend think if there are things you can share that will make your load lighter.
 Things like sunscreen, moisturiser or a first aid kit can be packed in one bag leaving more space for other things.
-Another trick I’ve heard of is to pack bags half and half so if one bag gets lots you both still have some clothing – genius!
+Another trick I’ve heard of is to pack bags half and half so if one bag gets lost you both still have some clothing – genius!

 You’d be surprised at how many things you can charge using micro USB these days (or an Apple charger if you’re one of those).
 Unless you carry a laptop you can usually minimise your packing to one charging cable that will work for your phone, kindle, camera and any other devices you might need.